 This allows for fast Template creation as well as full reusability for existing group and Layout Snippets.

 Images also have special filters when Engraving Mode is switched on.
 Most importantly, now all images are added with Monochrome / Engraving activated by default.
 This means each image is reduced to a black and white image (as engraving is not a grayscale process).

 The Image Feature tab’s Threshold / Contrast control tool sets the engraved / not engraved threshold.
 This threshold control is also visible to Buyers during image upload, giving them control over the black & white appearance of their uploaded images.

 Additionally, you can set the Color Mode for an image the following values are available:

-As one last example, let’s have a look at a workflow to engrave glass trophy.
-When a laser engraves glass it leaves a white spot where engraving happens.
-To provide a similar impression while editing we set the engraving colors the same way.
+As one last example, let’s have a look at a workflow to engrave a glass trophy.
+When a laser engraves glass it leaves a white spot.
+To provide a similar impression while editing, we simply set the engraving colors the same way.

 So a white Engraved color and a dark gray Not Engraved color.
 Additionally, we’ve added an image frame using the engrave-logo Color Mode setting for the frame.